ekiefl/ekiefl.github.io/projects/pooltool/index.md

 ## Homepage of **pooltool**

-*pooltool* is a sandbox billiards game that emphasizes realistic physics.
+*pooltool* is an [open source](https://github.com/ekiefl/pooltool) sandbox billiards game that emphasizes realistic physics.
 You can play any form of billiards, experiment with different physics settings, or you use the API to investigate billiards-related research questions.
 Keep reading for an intro into the topic or **scroll down for posts of this blog series**.

 ### Backstory